rsksmart/devportal-1.0/rif/enveloping/architecture.md

 The core Enveloping architecture is defined by the following components:

 - **Relay Request** - a structure that wraps the transaction sent by an end-user.
-It includes data required for relaying the trasaction e.g. address of the payer, address of the original requester, token payment data.
+It includes data required for relaying the transaction e.g. address of the payer, address of the original requester, token payment data.
 - **Deploy Request** - a structure that wraps the transaction sent to deploy a Smart wallet.
 - **Relay Hub** - a core contract which serves as the interface for the on-chain part of the system.
 It manages the balances of the accounts involved and forwards Relays Requests to the rest of the contracts.
 - **Relay Verifier** - an abstract contract that authorizes a specific relay request.